nevissecurity/nevis-mobile-authentication-sdk-example-app-react/README.md

     GITHUB_PERSONAL_ACCESS_TOKEN=<YOUR PERSONAL ACCESS TOKEN>
     ```

-2. To choose between the Old and the [New Architecture](https://reactnative.dev/docs/the-new-architecture/landing-page), you have to set the `newArchEnabled` property to `false` or `true` respectively by either (Note that if you use the yarn scripts described in the Build & run section, this will be done automatically for the selected architecture via setting the environment variable):
+2. To choose between the Old and the [new architecture](https://reactnative.dev/docs/the-new-architecture/landing-page), you have to set the `newArchEnabled` property to `false` or `true` respectively by either (Note that if you use the yarn scripts described in the Build & run section, this will be done automatically for the selected architecture via setting the environment variable):
     * Changing the corresponding line in `android/gradle.properties`
     * Setting the environment variable `ORG_GRADLE_PROJECT_newArchEnabled=true`